 break one’s neck: to make a huge effort, to try very hard.

-- I broke my neck finishing this report over the weekend.
+- Our director broke her neck finishing the report over the weekend.

 - I break my neck trying to keep this house clean and you come home and make a mess every day.